vmware-archive/pcf-pipelines/install-pcf/azure/README.md

   **Solution:** You are not using the PivNet resource, and are most likely using a different repository manager like Artifactory.
 For more information, and a possible workaround, see this github [issue](https://github.com/pivotal-cf/pcf-pipelines/issues/192).

+## Known Issues

+The multi resource group functionality is still WIP.
+Please see this github [issue](https://github.com/pivotal-cf/pcf-pipelines/issues/184) for more details.